exonum/exonum-doc/src/get-started/data-proofs.md

 Since an address is the SHA-256 hash of the authorization info, it is represented as `Hash` in Protobuf.

-After that we provide the description of said type in Rust language in the `src/wallet.rs` file.
+After that we provide the `Wallet` description in Rust in `src/wallet.rs`.
 The service will require this Rust definition to [validate](../architecture/serialization.md#additional-validation-for-protobuf-generated-structures) the type generated from the above Protobuf declaration: